ric2b/Vivaldi-browser/chromium/content/test/data/accessibility/readme.md

 that event to know when to "stop" dumping events.
 There isn't currently a way to test events that occur after some delay, just ones that happen as a direct result of calling `go()`.

+### Duplicate Events on UIA
+Windows will "translate" some IA2 events to UIA, and it is not possible to turn this feature off.
+Therefore as our UIA behavior is in addition to IA2, we will receive duplicated events for Focus, MenuOpened and MenuClosed.